toddmilliken/normalize-scss/README.md

 Normalize.css is a project by [Nicolas Gallagher](https://github.com/necolas), co-created with [Jonathan Neal](https://github.com/jonathantneal).

-This Sass/Compass port is a project by [John Albin Wilkins](http://john.albin.net).
+This Sass port is a project by [John Albin Wilkins](http://john.albin.net).

 ## Other ports of Normalize.css

-For the record, there are several other Sass or Compass ports as well.
+For the record, there are several other Sass ports as well.
 Including:

 * https://github.com/waynegraham/compass-normalize-plugin
 * https://github.com/ksmandersen/compass-normalize